Student Housing Information

 Students remain responsible for paying room costs if they decide to move off campus after having resided in a residence hall for all or part of the fall or spring term.

 Students returning from a leave of absence must notify the Bursar and inform the Office of Residence Life & Housing of their housing preferences prior to return.
-The earlier the notification the greater the chance of receiving on campus housing.

 Students’ possessions are not insured under any College insurance policy.
 The College does not accept responsibility for any thefts or losses from students’ rooms or anywhere else on campus at any time, either during semesters or breaks.
 This applies to damages from water, steam, soot, smoke, fire, or other destruction.
 Students who wish to have property insurance should make individual arrangements through a homeowner or renter policy or purchase an insurance policy written expressly for college students living in residence halls.